talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 #### Step 3: S3 Bucket Policy (Automatic)

-The bucket policy in `main.tf` automatically uses the current caller's ARN by default. **No configuration needed!**
+The bucket policy in `main.tf` automatically uses the current caller's ARN via `data.aws_caller_identity.current.arn`. **No configuration needed!**

 - When running via GitHub Actions: The workflow automatically detects the assumed role's ARN and uses it
 - When running locally: The scripts automatically assume the IAM role and Terraform detects the assumed role's ARN
-- The `principal_arn` variable is optional - only set it if you need to grant access to a different principal
+- The bucket policy always grants access to the current caller, eliminating the need for manual ARN configuration

 > [!NOTE]
 >